97A.485 Issuance of licenses.

 (c) The agent shall keep the issuing fee as a commission for selling the licenses.

 (d) The commissioner shall collect the issuing fee on licenses sold by the commissioner.

-(f) For duplicate licenses, including licenses issued without a fee, the issuing fees are:
+(f) For duplicate licenses, the issuing fees are:

 (1) for licenses to take big game, 75 cents; and